olleepalmer/olleepalmer.github.io/_posts/2021-05-28-the-crisis-of-optimisation.md

 ---
 layout: post
-title: "The Crisis of Optimisation"
+title: "The crisis of optimisation"
-hero-header: "The Crisis of Optimisation"
+hero-header: "The crisis of optimisation"
 subhead: "If academic research science is having a crisis of integrity, then what can we expect from the world closed door corporate A/B testing?"
 excerpt: "If academic research science is having a crisis of integrity, then what can we expect from the world closed door corporate A/B testing?"
 description: "If academic research science is having a crisis of integrity, then what can we expect from the world closed door corporate A/B testing?"